 Be candid with parents if they ask about their child's behavior or if you've recognized that their child has had a difficult day.
-If there is a serious and/or ongoing behavioral concern, please contact the disability ministry coordinator DURING the ministry hour to come to the classroom to assist and to be available to talk with parents.
+If there is a serious and/or ongoing behavioral concern, please contact the Director of Disability Ministries DURING the ministry hour to come to the classroom to assist and to be available to talk with parents.

-✓ The Whole Picture
+The Whole Picture